mjang/cobalt-product-public-docs/content/en/Getting started/glossary.md

 Short for penetration test.

+## Pentest as a Service (PtaaS)

+Combines manual and human testing with a modern delivery platform to deploy penetration testing programs.

 ## Pentest Report

 A summary of all vulnerability reports, including observations on positive security measures.
 Target audience: executives.
 Includes: